The Future of Indebted Countries

 Como construímos portfólios

-How we build portfolios
+How we build the portfolio

 In the last two letters, we wrote about how we seek investment opportunities and how we analyze the risk involved in each one...